yugabyte/yugabyte-db/architecture/design/docdb-encryption-at-rest.md

 For each universe (or cluster), there is a top level universe key which encrypts a group of data keys.
 The data keys are responsible for encrypting the actual data.
 Universe keys are controlled by the user, while data keys are internal to the database.

-Data Keys
+## Data Key Management

 Data keys are symmetric keys used to encrypt and decrypt the data and are internal to the database.
 A new data key is created for every new file, and once a file is created, the same data key is used for all reads and writes on that file.
-By default data keys are 16 bytes, so will use CTR-128.
+By default data keys are 16 bytes.

-## Data Key Management

-We have a fundamental question to answer: who manages data keys?
+We have a fundamental question to answer: where are data keys stored?
 We have 3 possible solutions, each with pros and cons.

 #### Option 1: Store keys in an external registry.